Mid-Urethral Sling Surgery

 Since the mid-2000’s, mid-urethral sling surgery has

-become the preferred treatment for correction of
+become the preferred treatment for the correction of

 uncomplicated stress urinary incontinence in women.